onyx-and-iris/streamlabs-socketio-py/examples/debug/README.md

 The underlying socketio and engineio packages emit a lot of logs so it may be useful to filter out streamlabsio logs.

-This example prints raw messages whenever Client.event_handler() receives data.
+This example prints raw log messages whenever Client.event_handler() receives data.

 ## Use